Organizing a raffle, contest, or bingo game

 - The player has no decisive influence on the outcome.

 If you want to organize a game of chance, you need a permit from the municipality.
-If you are organizing bingo or a game of chance for promotional purposes, a notification is sufficient.
+If you are organizing a bingo game or a game of chance for promotional purposes, a notification is sufficient.

 How does it work?